 - Keys to promote it

-Is there room for feelings in organisations?
+Is there room for feelings and love at work?

 Although research in this field is very limited, the Wharton School professor Sigal Barsade (1965-2022), who died earlier this year and was the recipient of numerous awards, devoted her entire academic life to precisely this topic: love at work.